Energy

 Not sure where to start?
 There are several options to learn about energy efficiency opportunities for your home or business:

-• Energy advisor support for your home: A home energy evaluation from a Registered Energy Advisor will help you learn the best energy retrofit options available for your home and how to work energy efficiency retrofits into your renovation plans.
+• Energy advisor support for your home: A home energy evaluation from an Energy Advisor will help you learn the best energy retrofit options available for your home and how to work energy efficiency retrofits into your renovation plans.

 • Energy-saving support for your small business: FortisBC in partnership with GreenStep Solutions is offering complimentary energy assessments to small and medium-sized businesses.
 Request a free energy assessment, which will provide customized advice about ways to lower energy consumption, including equipment upgrades that are eligible for rebates.
 The assessments typically take no more than 30 minutes, and focus on the following areas: